 - The following required forms are not part of the registration process, but must be submitted in the first class meeting of the Nurse Aide Program:

 - Previous students, who have had a name change due to marriage or divorce, must take their social security card and current driver’s license to Records & Registration on the second floor of the Central High Building on Central Campus to have their student records updated.

-Credentials for Nursing Assistant Courses
+Credentials for Nurse Aide Courses

 - In addition to tuition, lab fees and textbooks, courses have additional costs that include uniforms, personal protective equipment, physical examinations, immunizations, and drug screening.